Learning Objects for Constructors

 }

-The price of a song will not change as long as the fields second and pricePerSecond do not change; to avoid recomputing the price each time it is needed, the class contains a field price whose value is computed within the constructor.
-The method computePrice is declared to be private because it is needed only by the constructor.
+second and pricePerSecond do not change; to avoid recomputing the price each time it is needed, the class contains a field price whose value is computed within the constructor.
+The method computePrice is declared to be private because it is needed only by the constructor.- The variable

-• Memory is allocated for the fields of the object and default values are assigned to the three fields.
+song1is allocated and contains the null value. - Memory is allocated for the fields of the object and default values are assigned to the three fields.

-• The constructor is called with three actual parameters; these values are assigned to the formal parameters of the constructor method and the values of the formal parameters are assigned to the three fields.
+- The constructor is called with three actual parameters; these values are assigned to the formal parameters of the constructor method and the values of the formal parameters are assigned to the three fields.

-• The constructor returns a reference to the object, which is stored in the variable song1.
-The field price can be accessed to obtain the price of a song.
+song1.
+The fieldpricecan be accessed to obtain the price of a song.

 Exercise Modify the class so that no song has a price greater than two currency units.